pixelbart80/csscube/README.md

 Other goals are:
 - As little browser-specific css as possible;
 - Works on all modern browsers, no effort in supporting very old browsers;
-- All styling will be done in css, the html is the same for each cube.

 The following features are implemented:
 - Active/inactive cubies;